snbdevops/blog/AWS-Solution-Architecture.md

 	4. Create an AMI

 ### Application Discovery Service

 -AWS Application Discovery Service helps enterprise customer plan migration projects by gathering information about their on-prem data centers.
-	- For enterprises which has 100s to 1000s of servers on-prem, we get to know network dependency(it shows in a diagrammatic representation), right instance types for them can be, etc.
+-For enterprises which has 100s to 1000s of servers on-prem, we get to know network dependency(it shows in a diagrammatic representation), right instance types for them can be, etc.
 -It supports both agentless discovery and agent-based discovery.
 -Agentless service needs installation of the discovery connector in VMware vCenter.
 -Agent-based service requires agent to be installed in OS.[with this we get network and dependencies diagrammatic representation].

 ### AWS DMS
 	-AWS DMS is a cloud service that makes it possible to migrate relational db, data warehouses, NoSQL db, and other types of data stores.